-• Provide training, funding, and staff capacity to the Arlington Affordable Housing Trust.
+- Provide training, funding, and staff capacity to the Arlington Affordable Housing Trust.
 Training resources are available from the Massachusetts Housing Partnership (MHP), which has published Affordable Housing Trust guidebooks and delivers day-long training programs around the state.
 In addition, Arlington could explore joining the Acton-based Regional Housing Services Office (RHSO), which currently serves nine towns west and south of Arlington, including neighboring Lexington.
-However the Town decides to provide predictable, competent support to the AHT, it will be critical to let the AHT function as the state legislation intends: as an independent advocate for and investor in the development and preservation of affordable housing.

-- Work with the Local Initiatives Support Corporation (LISC) and the Community Economic Development Assistance Corporation (CEDAC) to identify community development organizations that could help Arlington increase non-profit development capacity.
+However the Town decides to provide predictable, competent support to the AHT, it will be critical to let the AHT function as the state legislation intends: as an independent advocate for and investor in the development and preservation of affordable housing. - Work with the Local Initiatives Support Corporation (LISC) and the Community Economic Development Assistance Corporation (CEDAC) to identify community development organizations that could help Arlington increase non-profit development capacity.
 LISC, CEDAC, and other sources of affordable housing expertise should be tapped for public education, too.
 For example, Arlington could partner with these groups for roundtable sessions with non-profits, community development corporations (CDCs), for-profit developers, and subsidizing agencies to provide public education about the cost of developing and managing affordable housing.
 A program like this was launched in October 2021 with sponsorship by the Housing Plan Implementation Committee and other groups. - Support tenant advocacy and organizing efforts in affordable housing properties owned and managed by the Arlington Housing Authority, HCA, and other developers.
 The community engagement process for this Housing Plan included interviews and consultation with housing and human service providers, school officials, clergy, other professionals with working knowledge of local housing needs, and many individuals who described themselves as affordable housing advocates.
 It was much harder to connect with actual stakeholders: the tenants of Arlington's affordable housing developments.
 Tenants who did participate raised concerns about property conditions and interactions with property managers.
-While the Town invests in developments that will increase the affordable housing supply, it should also consider opportunities to provide resources for tenant organizing. - Improve communications within town government about affordable housing needs, opportunities, and challenges.
-Schedule periodic, predictable community conversation meetings with the Arlington Redevelopment Board, Housing Plan Implementation Committee, Affordable Housing Trust, and Select Board to set an annual housing implementation agenda consistent with this Housing Plan - Apply short-term rental community impact fees as a revenue source for the Affordable Housing Trust.
+While the Town invests in developments that will increase the affordable housing supply, it should also consider opportunities to provide resources for tenant organizing. - Apply short-term rental community impact fees as a revenue source for the Affordable Housing Trust.
 Arlington has adopted the additional "local option" tax known as a community impact fee for short-term rentals.
-The Town's vote took effect on January 1, 2020, and it calls for the maximum allowable fee of 3 percent of the short-term rental occupancy charge.63 It applies to short-term rentals in owner-occupied two- or three-family dwellings or any professionally managed short-term rentals that are not otherwise subject to some other type of room occupancy tax.
+The Town's vote took effect on January 1, 2020, and it calls for the maximum allowable fee of 3 percent of the short-term rental occupancy charge.
+60 It applies to short-term rentals in owner-occupied two- or three-family dwellings or any professionally managed short-term rentals that are not otherwise subject to some other type of room occupancy tax.
 Under the legislation allowing impact fees for short-term rentals, the Town can assign receipts to Affordable Housing Trust.
-While the community impact fee generates very little revenue, it is still a funding source suited for affordable housing purposes and should be dedicated as such. - Explore the possibility of a Community Land Trust (CLT) for Arlington.
-Though not often used as a source of affordable housing development in Massachusetts, CLTs are widely relied upon throughout the country as strategy for maintaining long-term affordability.
-In

-63 The local 3 percent is an addition to the 5.7 percent room occupancy tax collected and retained by the Commonwealth.
+$^{^{60}}$ The local 3 percent is an addition to the 5.7 percent room occupancy tax collected and retained by the Commonwealth.